The moduli space of stable supercurves and its canonical line bundle: Kodaira-Spencer map

 Indeed, let $D$ be a local generator of $\DD$.
 Since $\DD\sub \TT_{X/S}$, the condition $[v,D](f)=0$, for $f\in \pi^{-1}\OO_S$, is equivalent to $D(v(f))=0$, i.e., to $v(f)\in \pi^{-1}\OO_S$.
 Furthermore, locally any $v\in \pi^{-1}\TT_S$ can be extended to a section of $\AA_X$.
 Also, as we have seen before,

 Now the Kodaira-Spencer map is the coboundary map

 We want to study the behavior of this map near the component of the boundary divisor of the moduli space where a supercurve acquires a NS node.
-So let us consider a family of stable supercurves $\pi:X\to S$ over the formal super-polydisk with one special even coordinate $t$.
+So let us consider a family of stable supercurves $\pi:X\to S$ over a smooth affine base with a smooth map $t:S\to \A^1$.
 We denote by $S_0\sub S$ the divisor $t=0$ and by $\pi_0:X_0\to S_0$ the induced family.
 We assume that there is a section $q:S_0\to X_0$ such that $q(S_0)$ is the relative node of $X_0$ and the map $X\to S$ is smooth away from $q(S_0)$.
 Furthermore, we assume that the structure sheaf of $X$ completed along $q(S_0)$ is generated over $\OO_S$ by even generators $z_1,z_2$ and odd generators $\th_1,\th_2$, subject to the relations

 (so that $q(S_0)$ corresponds to $z_1=z_2=0$, $\th_1=\th_2=0$).
-In this case the complement to the node is covered by two charts $U_1$ and $U_2$ where $z_i$ is invertible on $U_i$, and there exist odd sections $s_i$ (resp., even section $s_0$) of $\om_{X/S}$ (defined in the formal neighborhood of the node) such that
+In this case, by Lemma \ref{etale-local-nodes-lem}, arguing \'etale locally, we can assume that the complement to the node is covered by two charts $U_1$ and $U_2$ where $z_i$ is invertible on $U_i$, and there exist odd sections $s_i$ (resp., even section $s_0$) of $\om_{X/S}$ such that